Skip to main content

 Fentanyl addiction can take hold quickly, leaving you feeling trapped and unsure where to turn.
 Whether it started with a prescription for fentanyl or illicit fentanyl use, the effects of fentanyl dependency can affect your health, relationships, and overall well-being.

 You may also experience behavioral changes due to fentanyl abuse or physical dependence on fentanyl, a mental fog from fentanyl use, or you may be craving fentanyl in a way that feels impossible to manage on your own.
 Understanding the dangers of fentanyl abuse is crucial.
-The risk of overdose, withdrawal symptoms, and the development of fentanyl tolerance can make quitting seem overwhelming.
+The risk of overdose, fentanyl withdrawal symptoms, and the development of fentanyl tolerance can make quitting seem overwhelming.
 However, help is available.
 With the right support, including intensive outpatient for fentanyl rehab, you can regain control over your life.

 Stats and Info on Fentanyl Addiction IOP in Tennessee